Are you ready to have a new family member? Your new cat will love you for a lifetime!

 What should I expect?

-Cat Care expenses at the Sanctuary average about RM 2 per day for each cat (times 365 days in the year = RM 730).
+Costs: Cat Care expenses at the Sanctuary average about RM 2 to 3 per day for each cat (times 365 days in the year = RM 730).
 This includes food and estimated costs for cleaning supplies.
-This is a rough estimate of your future cat care costs for a year — plus you should expect some additional costs for vet visits and for the fun things as you will want to get your cat toys and other treats.
+This is a rough estimate of your future cat care costs for a year — plus you should budget for some additional costs for Vet Visits – about RM 40 to 50 for vaccination, RM 150 to 300 for sterilization.
+And of course, put aside a bit for the fun things as you will want to get your cat toys and other treats!

-Never punish a cat for making a mistake — they just become stressed and upset which can lead to illness.
-Instead, teach it what you expect.
+Behaviors: Never punish a cat for making a mistake — they just become stressed and upset which can lead to illness.
+Instead, teach it what you expect – cats are smart and learn fast!
 For example, for scratching issues, give it a scratching post or cardboard and demonstrate how to use it.
 Put the cat into a litter pan if it pees or poops in the wrong place – most cats will learn quickly.
 Clean the litter pans often, at least once a day.
 Watch the cat carefully if it does make a ‘mistake’ outside its litter pan; there is the possibility that it may have a urinary or intestinal problem that needs veterinary attention.

 Other things you should consider: